-Documentary Film Esthetics in the Middle East and North Africa
+Resistance, Dissidence, Revolution Documentary Film Esthetics in the Middle East and North Africa

-Inspired by Deleuze and Guattari’s image of a ‘rhizome’, the author takes a de-territorialized approach to revolutionary filmmaking, embracing the diversity and fluidity of revolutionary works in the Arab World.
-As well as outlining the documentary film histories of the main film-producing nations of the region – Syria, Lebanon, Palestine, Egypt, Tunisia, Algeria and Morocco – the book analyses the formal and esthetic features of individual works in relation to specific socio-political historical developments.
-Topics addressed include de-colonization, the wars of liberation, the Tricontinental movement, the Palestinian question, the Rif-Uprising, the leaden and black years, civil wars in Algeria and Lebanon, state authoritarianism and totalitarianism, gender, collectivism and political subjectivity.
+Inspired by Deleuze and Guattari’s image of a “rhizome,” the author takes a de-territorialized approach to revolutionary filmmaking, embracing the diversity and fluidity of revolutionary works in the “Arab World.”
+As well as outlining the documentary film histories of the main film-producing nations of the region – Syria, Lebanon, Palestine, Egypt, Tunisia, Algeria and Morocco – the book analyzes the formal and esthetic features of individual works in relation to specific socio-political historical developments.
+Topics addressed include de-colonization, the wars of liberation, the Tricontinental movement, the Palestinian question, the Rif Uprising, the Leaden and Black Years, civil war in Lebanon, the recent Arab revolutions, state authoritarianism and totalitarianism, gender, collectivism and political subjectivity.
 Ultimately, the book contributes to a general theory of revolutionary documentary film forms by studying the works of consecutive periods from different ideological contexts.

-The book is much-needed reading for students and academics interested in film and media studies and the history, culture and politics of the MENA region.
+The book is much-needed reading for students and academics interested in film and media studies and the history, culture and politics of the Middle East and North Africa (MENA) region.